jgarrow/blog-gatsby-tinacms/blog/test-post-1.md

 >
 > > NO. Just. no.

     Oh.
 I feel very very dumb.
 I just have to press enter more than once. hehe.

-    const dumbdumb = "me";
-    console.log(dumbdumb);
-    how do i get out of the code snippet though... jlsdakfjlaskjfdlaksdjf
-    I literally can't get out of this code snippet...
-    Alright.Let's try this again.

-    Hmm.
-Pressing enter twice gets out of a quote block.
-    But not a code snippet.
-Odd.